nanntheintkham/contoso-sales-report/README.md

 3. Interact with the dashboard using filters and slicers to explore insights.

 ## Data Source
-The report is based on the **Global Superstore Dataset**, a widely used dataset for sales analytics.
+The report is based on the **Contoso Dataset**, a widely used dataset for sales analytics.

 ## Contact
 For any questions or improvements, feel free to reach out!